sgrif/talks/Pokemon And Empathy/outline.md

   happen to have the desirable effect of item duplication
 - Probably start by discussing the constraints of GB dev, 8k of RAM, reasons to avoid storing things on the cartridge unless absolutely necessary
+- What order should these be presented in?
+  - One obvious answer is in the order we do the glitches, not sure how well this flows though
+    - Main benefit here is that the talk has a natural start by showing a video of the glitch
+  - Maybe start from the goal and work backwards?
+    - If we do this do we start by demonstrating the glitch?
+Do we show a video of each piece?
+    - Probably still want to leave why the item count change happens for the end, it's relatively mundane by itself and feels like a good payoff at the end
+    - Present the glitch as a goal: "If we can fight a MissingNo. we will get 128 rare candies"
+    - This is probably where we discuss what MissingNo. is, that there are multiple versions, maybe mention 'M here?
+    - So our goal is to encounter a MissingNo, let's look at how Pokemon Blue determined encounters
+    - Present Route 20, maybe mention safari zone glitch, reframe the goal as if we could somehow load an encounter table with missingno into the grass table, we can use route 20 to fight it
+    - Somewhere in there we need to mention that the grass table isn't overwritten when the zone doesn't have one
+    - Now we can talk about the old man glitch, start talking about how names worked
+    - Maybe at this point we fast forward back to encountering it and we can start discussing all the different variants
+      - Mention glitched trainer battles at this point too?
+Definitely not spending a lot of time on that
+    - Finally we show why the item count changes
+    - Maybe mention hall of fame data corruption here too
+    - Definitely mention why its sprite gets that weird shape

 Old man glitch
 --